 There are various treatments—medicinal and natural—and preventions of flea infestations for Labradors.

-Before starting off with treatment, clean up the dog’s coat with flea shampoos and lower the chances of flea survival around the house using some DIY homemade sprays.
+Before starting off with treatment, groom your dog or trim their fur with dog grooming clippers, then clean up the dog’s coat with flea shampoos and lower the chances of flea survival around the house using some DIY homemade sprays.

 Maintain a Clean Environment for Labrador: